Caelen Campbell is in the Master of Arts for Teachers of English (MATE) Program at Simon Fraser University in the 2020 - 2022 Cohort.

 I have learned so much more about how much information can be decoded from what is printed in a title about who had a hand in making it and where, through the colophon and imprint, as well as the wide variety of ways an author would sign their name, be that discrete or with much flare.

 I am a pretty stereotypical West Coast person who relishes the fact that we live both at the ocean and mountainside.
-To take full advantage of this geographic glory I spend my free time hiking on the North Shore, doing yoga, running on the Seawall, kayaking, and of course, I also spend a lot of time reading, and nurturing the considerable amount of plants in our urban jungle we’ve created in our downtown flat.
+To take full advantage of this geographic glory I spend my free time hiking, biking, doing yoga, running, kayaking, SUPing, nurturing the considerable amount of plants in our urban jungle (apartment), and of course, I also spend a lot of time reading.

 It is incredibly difficult for me to choose a favourite book, however, some books which I have read recently and adored are; ‘Shame on Me’ by Tessa McWatts, ‘Something I’ve Been Meaning to Tell You’ by David Chariandy, ‘Shut Up You’re Pretty’ by Téa Mutonji, and ‘In the Wake’ by Christina Sharpe.